test123-all/fst-label-creator/README.md

 - If this software should get extended and published in the future add a contributing file and split it in one part for contributing/refactoring code and one for contributing sizes for new templates that should get supported
 - If a CI/CD pipeline is added for this repository and even more URLs should be used in the documentation add a URL checker to check this URLS if they still resolve properly
 - Is a parsing function viable to have more control over the formatting?
+- Add use cases as examples to this repository
+- Move the supported templates inside their own file(s) or even directory
+- Add a section that describes the used excel sheet format conventions in more detail, that the users know how to use and modify them

 ## Current To Do List:
 - test the path of inkscape on a windows machine